 If you are required to file Form 1099-A, you must provide a statement to the borrower.
 Furnish a copy of Form 1099-A or an acceptable substitute statement to each borrower.
-For more information about the requirement to furnish a statement to the borrower, see part M in the 2016 General Instructions for Certain Information Returns.
+For more information about the requirement to furnish a statement to the borrower, see part M in the 2019 General Instructions for Certain Information Returns.

-Truncating Borrower's identification number on statements.
-Pursuant to Treasury Regulations section 301.6109-4, all filers of Form 1099-A may truncate a borrower's identification number (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
+Truncating borrower's TIN on statements.
+Pursuant to Treasury Regulations section 301.6109-4, all filers of Form 1099-A may truncate a borrower's TIN (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
 Truncation is not allowed on any documents the filer files with the IRS.
-A lender's identification number may not be truncated on any form.
-See part J in the 2016 General Instructions for Certain Information Returns.
+A lender's TIN may not be truncated on any form.
+See part J in the 2019 General Instructions for Certain Information Returns.